emqx/emqx-docs/en_US/admin/cfg.md

   * mapping:
   `vm_args.-env ERL_CRASH_DUMP_SECONDS`

-  The number of seconds that the broker is allowed to spend writing a crash dump.
+  This variable gives the number of seconds that the emulator is allowed to spend writing a crash dump.
+When the given number of seconds have elapsed, the emulator is terminated.
+  - If setting to 0 seconds, the runtime system does not even attempt to write the crash dump file.
+It only terminates.
+  - If setting to a positive value S, wait for S seconds to complete the crash dump file and then terminates the runtime system with a SIGALRM signal.
+  - A negative value causes the termination of the runtime system to wait indefinitely until the crash dump file has been completely written.

 - crash_dump_bytes: <code>emqx_schema:bytesize()</code>
   * default: